Te Mauri Paihere ki Mangakootukutuku

 The wellbeing of the people is paramount

-To help meet the high demand for housing in Hamilton, 47 modern, high-quality and healthy homes and a community hub are proposed to be built on the corner of Ōhaupō Road (SH3) and Collins Road in Hamilton.
+To help meet the high demand for housing in Hamilton, 47 modern, high-quality and healthy homes and a community hub are planned to be built on the corner of Ōhaupō Road (SH3) and Collins Road in Hamilton.

 The homes are being developed in a unique partnership which reflects the vision of Te Kiingi Tuheitia Pootatau Te Wherowhero VII, alongside Waikato-Tainui, Kāinga Ora – Homes and Communities and Ara Poutama Aotearoa – Department of Corrections.